MechShahid/pcie-ai-accelerator-thermal-design/README.md

 - Can the chip temperature target be met with forced-air cooling?
 - How sensitive is the design to TIM thickness, TIM conductivity, and airflow rate?
 - How does airflow bypass affect a lower-height heatsink?
+- Does the final heatsink concept create mechanical support risk?
 - How would the simulation be validated against physical thermal testing?

 The purpose of this project is to show the workflow behind these decisions, not only the final simulation result.